isaacgrove/lambda-review/README.md

 This repo contains much of my work from Lambda School.

 I did not write these notebooks.
-However, notes are mine and I have a working knowledge of everything contained here.
+However, I've worked through them all at least twice, adding some customizations.
+Notes are mine.

 ## Table of Contents